CraigS119/Craigs-Plants-P1/README.md

 ### Goal of the website

 To inspire and educate both beginner and intermediate gardeners about their gardens.
-It will aim to provide users with various horticultural examples, visuals and advice, to illustrate the potential of their gardens.
+It will aim to provide users with various horticultural examples, visuals, and advice to illustrate the potential of their gardens.

 #### Key information for the site